-The Eye and Ear appreciates the continued support of our donors, ambassadors and volunteers.
+The Eye and Ear is appreciative of the continued support of our donors, ambassadors and volunteers.

-The financial donations and funding we receive enable us to improve our services to patients through buying state-of-the-art equipment, new treatment options and continued research into new diagnostic techniques and treatments.
+The financial donations and funding we receive enable us to improve our services to patients by buying state-of-the-art equipment, new treatment options and continued research into new diagnostic techniques and treatments.